DavidLeifer/OpenSourceDocument/README.md

 Describes the functions and classes used in the previous chapter.

 Todo 0: Edit the document.
+Rename header to Chapter 1.
 Status: Not started

 ## Chapter 2: Statistics Class